-Submission information and timeline For Peer Review and IDG Proposal Submission (2017)
+Submission information and timeline For Peer Review and IG Proposal Submission (2018)

-Jan 11, 2017, 4pm: Date by which the peer review should be returned to you, and you arrange to meet your peer reviewer(s) for coffee.
+Sept.
+19, 2018, 3 pm: Date by which the peer review should be returned to you, and you arrange to meet your peer reviewer(s) and buy them a coffee.

 Submission for peer review: